 Assistant Chair of Biology, Committee A of the College of Arts and Science, Chair of multiple committees, Associate Dean for Research.

-Biostatistics, Animal Behavior, Animal Communication, Tropical Biology Field course in Ecuador, Cornerstone (a research-based course).
+Biostatistics, Animal Behavior, Animal Communication, Tropical Ecology (Field course in Ecuador and Cuba), Cornerstone (a research-based course).

 Associate Editor for Acta Ethologica (until 2013) and SWAN, started a conference series: Conference for Poeciliid Biologists, Co-organizer of the Evolution 2011 Conference in Norman (>1100 participants), Faculty in Residence from 2012 – 2015.

 Rodet Rodriguez Silva (PhD student): My research interests are the study of ecology, evolution, and biogeography of Antillean livebearing fishes (Poeciliidae).
 Particularly, my current project is focused on ecological mechanisms that influence the speciation of livebearing fishes in the Greater Antilles.